Has worked at grad assistant last two years

 Images from the Owls' overtime loss to Marshall

 A.J.
-Steward enters his third year of coaching the Rice running backs.
+Steward enters his fourth year of coaching the Rice running backs.
 He was promoted to running backs coach on March 7, 2014 after spending the previous two seasons as an offensive graduate assistant.

-SIn his first year at Rice, Steward saw Davis and Dillard step into the void created by the departed Charles Ross, rushing for a combined 1,608 yards and 17 touchdowns.
 Steward originally joined the staff prior to the 2012 season as a GA after graduating from the University of Kansas with a BSE in Health and Physical Education.

 Steward was a four-year letterman at Kansas.
 Originally recruited as a quarterback, Steward found his first playing time as a wide receiver before switching to tight end.
 He was a member of the 2008 Orange Bowl Championship team, earning the Otto Schnellbacher Scout Team Player of the Year as a quarterback, as well as the 2008 Insight Bowl champions.